GOP promises tax overhaul but have no plan

 House Republicans laid out a blueprint last year, but the White House put out its own one-page proposal back in April.
 It's a process that's further complicated by heavy input from lobbyists and outside groups who have a wide variety of interests in a major overhaul of the tax code.

+While Republicans are seeking to build a brand of unity on the issue, Democrats are calling them out for not including both parties.

+"Work with Democrats, Mr. President?
+Your office hasn't called ..."
+Oregon Sen. Ron Wyden tweeted during the speech.
+Wyden is the top Democrat on the Senate Finance Committee and has expressed frustration that Democrats have been left out of the drafting process.

-No unified plan
+No clear plan

-The challenge remains that despite controlling the White House and Congress, there's no unified plan yet laid out for reform even as Trump hits the road to stump for it.
+The challenge remains that despite controlling the White House and Congress, there's no clear plan yet laid out for reform even as Trump hits the road to stump for it.

 Republicans have been promising tax reform for years but the last significant tax overhaul was 30 years ago -- an effort that took more than two years to get through Congress.